ELELAB/MAVISp_allosigma2_workflow/README.md

 # allosigma-utils

-This repository contains utilities to handle and visualize AlloSigMA2 output.
+This repository contains utilities to handle and visualize AlloSigMA2 output according to the MAVISP framework (https://www.biorxiv.org/content/10.1101/2022.10.22.513328v4).
-See below for the description of each individual script.
+See below for the description of each individual script in details - to perform the steps as applied in MAVISp please refer to each individual subfolder and their script and readme.

 ## allosigma-classify